-If you feel like other people’s expectations of you are subsequently resulting in you struggling to refine your goals so that they align with your own interests, rather than the interests of others, here’s a slice of advice from someone that knows how you feel.
+If you feel like other people’s expectations of you are subsequently resulting in you struggling to refine your goals so they align with your own interests, rather than the interests of others, here’s a slice of advice from someone that knows how you feel.

+Take a social media break.
 Delete your social media apps and discipline yourself to keep them deleted for a while.

 In spite of your inevitable intrigue to see what your friends are doing right now, over-consumption can lead to feelings of inadequacy and the sensation that you’re being judged and scrutinised.
 You need to set mental boundaries, for the sake of your mental health.